Founding a professional society

 During the 1980s, the division rapidly developed a basic bone biology program, spearheaded by a NIH-sponsored Program Project Grant focused on the role of intracellular calcium signaling in aging.

 This research program, conceived and led by Avioli, received continuous funding for 18 years and produced a vast number of original contributions.

 Among these are the discoveries that parathyroid hormone activates multiple signaling pathways, via activation of different G proteins; the identification of rapid, non-genomic effects of vitamin D metabolites; and the establishment of human models of bone cell cultures.

-The program also served as the springboard for several new independent projects by the Division’s younger investigators, who expanded the research interests to encompass osteoblast biology, signal transduction, cell-cell interactions, and regulation of bone cells by growth factors and cytokines.
+The program also served as the springboard for several new independent projects by the division’s younger investigators, who expanded the research interests to encompass osteoblast biology, signal transduction, cell-cell interactions, and regulation of bone cells by growth factors and cytokines.

-One of the most prominent trainees, Dr. Ian Reid, became a world leader in osteoporosis research and was appointed Deputy Dean of the Faculty of Medical and Health Sciences, at the University of Auckland, New Zealand, and functioned as President of the International Bone and Mineral Society.
+One of the most prominent trainees, Ian Reid, MD, became a world leader in osteoporosis research and was appointed Deputy Dean of the Faculty of Medical and Health Sciences, at the University of Auckland, New Zealand, and functioned as President of the International Bone and Mineral Society.